 How to repair the Final Fantasy 7 Rebirth Grasslands windmill

-Repairing the Final Fantasy 7 Rebirth windmill settlement in the Grasslands requires some footwork
+Repairing the Grasslands windmill settlement in Final Fantasy 7 Rebirth requires some footwork

 So, whether you're in need of help completing the steps for the Where the Wind Blows quest, or you're looking to unlock it, read on below as I outline how to repair the windmill in the Grasslands in Final Fantasy 7 Rebirth.

-When you arrive in the Grasslands, you'll be tasked with reaching set main scenario objectives after leaving the town of Kalm.
+When you arrive in the Grasslands, you'll have some main scenario objectives after leaving the town of Kalm.
 While you're free to explore, it's worth tackling these right away.
-Once you've progressed, you'll soon find your way to Bill Ranch's where you can unlock Final Fantasy 7 Rebirth Piko the Chocobo as a means of traversal in the area.
-After this is unlocked, you get your very first Odd Job and Kalm will be accessible again.
+Once you've progressed enough, you'll soon find your way to Bill Ranch's where you can unlock the Final Fantasy 7 Rebirth Piko the Chocobo mount.
+After this you'll get your very first Odd Job and Kalm will be accessible again.
 You'll get a prompt telling you that more Odd Jobs are available in the area, and you can unlock these by returning to Kalm and finding the notice board.

 When it comes to getting the Where the Wind Blows quest, you'll need to first complete other Odd jobs - namely the 'Livestocks Bane' quest from the notice board.
 It's worth noting that it's recommended you be level 18 or higher for this Odd job.
 Once you've finished the quest, the last side quest will appear on the notice board in Kalm for you to claim.
 Again, since this is the very last Odd Job in the area, the recommended level is higher at 22 - so it's best to complete earlier Odd jobs and spend some time fighting in the world.

-You'll unlock Excavation intel that will tell you the location of a Bygone Settlement where you'll want to head to.
-With the help of your chocobo you can hold down on the D-pad to sniff out and then dig up three buried Artifacts in the location.
-The quest will guide you through the process, but keep an eye out for a blue question mark as you go about the site to locate the three items you need to find - one of which will be a Transmuter chip that will help you repair the windmill.
+You'll unlock Excavation intel that will tell you the location of a Bygone Settlement which is where you'll want to head to.
+With the help of your chocobo you can hold down on the D-pad to sniff out and then dig up three buried Artifacts here.
+The quest will guide you, but keep an eye out for a blue question mark as you go about the site to locate the three items you need to find - one of which will be a Transmuter chip that will help you repair the windmill.

 Once you have all the required materials, you can craft the gear and fast travel back to the settlement to deliver it to Mildred to repair the windmill.
 Doing so will bag you a new Materia - you should notice it drop from the windmill fan, and you can go and loot it from the ground below upon completion.